The inverse Mpemba effect demonstrated on a single trapped ion qubit

 with $\Omega$ the rate of the coherent driving of the qubit, set by the $x$-Pauli matrix, $\sigma_x$.
 Open Markovian dynamics are generated by $L_A\left[\rho\right]\equiv A \rho A^\dagger -\frac{1}{2} \acomm{ A^\dagger A}{\rho}$.
 We consider decoherence due to decay (dephasing), generated by $\ketbra{\downarrow}{\uparrow}$ ($\ketbra{\uparrow}{\uparrow}$), with rates,

-where $0\leq\alpha\leq1$, is the relative occurrence of decay.
-The overall temperature-dependent decoherence rate due to coupling to the bath, $\gamma\leri{T}$, is assumed to be monotonically increasing with $T$, such that we can characterize the bath by $T$ or $\gamma$ interchangeably.
+where $\alpha \in [0,1]$ is the relative occurrence of decay with respect to the decoherence rate and $\gamma\leri{T}$ is the overall temperature-dependent decoherence rate due to coupling to the bath~\cite{McCauley2020}.
+Throughout this work, the qubit's temperature is defined once it reaches a steady state with the bath.
+We note that $\gamma(T)$ is assumed to be monotonically increasing with $T$, e.g. via Planck's law, such that we can characterize the bath and the steady state temperature by $T$ or $\gamma$ interchangeably.